pthengane/pthengane/README.md

 <h1 align=>Hello! 👋</h1>

-I'm Pratik Thengane, a final-year Electronics Engineering student at [G. H. Raisoni College of Engineering](https://ghrce.raisoni.net/), Nagpur, India. 🎓 Throughout my undergraduate journey, I've maintained a strong academic record with a CGPA of 8.5/10.
+I'm Pratik Thengane, a recent graduate from [G. H. Raisoni College of Engineering](https://ghrce.raisoni.net/), Nagpur, India, where I earned a CGPA of 8.5/10.
+Currently, I'm working as a research assistant at the [University of Surrey](https://www.surrey.ac.uk/), UK.
+Where, I am working on efficient audio processing methods using modern architectures like Mamba and xLSTM.
+These methods replace heavy attention mechanisms, delivering strong performance while reducing computational demands on datasets like AudioSet, VGGSound, and Epic-Sounds.

 ### 💡 My Passion and Expertise:
 I'm passionate about machine learning and computer vision, with a keen interest in applying these technologies to the dynamic field of robotics. 🤖 Eager to leverage the knowledge and skills acquired during my academic pursuits and internships, I am determined to make meaningful contributions to the field of machine learning and robotics.

 ### 🔭 Research Experience:
+🌟 As a Research Intern at [Maharashtra Remote Sensing Application Center (MRSAC)](https://mrsac.gov.in/MRSAC/) Government Of Maharashtra, India (Dec 2023 - Jun 2024), I have worked on developing a facial movements-based HCI that uses a regular webcam to control the mouse cursor by detecting facial landmarks, enabling actions like squinting, winking, head movements, and slight mouth openings using Eye-Aspect-Ratio (EAR) and Mouth-Aspect-Ratio (MAR).

 🌟 As a Research Intern at [InternPe](https://internpe.in/) (Oct 2023 - Nov 2023), I immersed myself in the field of medical imaging.
 I developed a deep learning model for early breast cancer detection using mammography images.
 My work encompassed implementing hybrid thresholding, wavelet transform, and an artificial neural network, followed by rigorous testing and evaluation on benchmark mammogram datasets.

 🌟 During my Summer Internship at VedAI Pvt Ltd. (Jun 2022 - Jul 2022), I explored generative models.
 My project involved implementing a conditional generative adversarial network (cGAN) model for text-to-image synthesis, generating diverse variations of birds and flowers.